eldenseropian/js-testing-api/README.md

 * **Supported browsers**: both Acorn and Esprima support all modern browsers and IE 8+ (Acorn also supports IE 5-7).

 Decision: for this particular project, Acorn is the better choice.
 For more involved projects, Esprima's extended feature set and better documentation might overcome the size and speed lag, but those features are not necessary here and the Acorn documentation appears to be sufficient to complete this project.

+### Improvements that could be made

+* Expanding the set of supported shorthand.
+  * Currently the supported shorthands are: _for, if, else, break, continue, return,_ and _function_.
+* Runtime of <code>shouldHave</code> and <code>shouldNotHave</code>: currently the API makes a pass over the tree for each element in the white/black list, which was simple to code.
+A better approach would be to make one pass that took care of the entire white/black list.